 A leaflet 'Over the garden hedge' is available on the GOV.UK website.
 This gives advice on how to settle your hedge differences without involving the local council.
 This process must be attempted before a complaint can be made to us.

 You may also find it useful to view our page 'Trees overhanging boundaries'.
 This details the work you can do to branches of trees or hedges that encroach onto your property.

 How to complain

-- Where the hedge is mostly evergreen or semi-evergreen
+- mostly evergreen or semi-evergreen

 You cannot complain about individual trees, deciduous hedges, roots or concerns about possible subsidence that may be caused by a hedge.